MicrosoftDocs/Viva/Viva/topics/topic-experiences-topic-contributors.md

 ![Image showing topic being searched for in the search field in SharePoint with result.](../media/knowledge-management/search-for-topic-tc.png)

-4. **Knowledge manager**: People in the organization may have taken on the role of knowledge manager and reached out to colleagues to get help curating specific topics.
+4. **Knowledge manager**: People in the organization can take on the role of knowledge manager and reach out to colleagues to get help curating specific topics.

 Only users who have the **Who can create or edit topics permission** link can edit or create a topic.
 If the user is unable to edit or create a topic, they can reach out to the admin to get the required permissions.